Waleed15/Control-Mountain-Car-Using-Webcam/README.md

 <!-- RESULTS -->
 ## Results

+For training a jupyter notebook is created.
 Initially the trained models evaluation metrics for validation fluctuated and also the loss was increasing which indicates signs of overfitting.
-Following are some results of initial trainings:
+Following are some results of initial trainings for 200 epochs:

 <img src="images/in_resnet_acc.PNG" alt="Resnet-Acc" width="400" height="300">
 <img src="images/in_resnet_loss.PNG" alt="Resnet-Loss" width="400" height="300">